emanuele-moscato/bayesian-explorations/README.md

 Books:
 - Davidson-Pilon (and contributors) - [Probabilistic Programming and Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers): very good starting point, very hands-on, with all the content freely available in notebooks on GitHub and coding done in PyMC, TFP and for some chapters Pyro as well.

 - Gelman, Carlin, Stern, Dunson, Vehtari, Rubin - [Bayesian data analysis](http://www.stat.columbia.edu/~gelman/book/): one of the bibles on Bayesian models, with Gelman being one of the world's leading scientists on the subject.
+Coding in PyMC is also available (see below).

 - McElreath - [Statistical rethinking](https://www.routledge.com/Statistical-Rethinking-A-Bayesian-Course-with-Examples-in-R-and-STAN/McElreath/p/book/9780367139919): another very famous book, with an [associated GitHub repo](https://github.com/rmcelreath/rethinking) and lecture course ([here](https://github.com/rmcelreath/stat_rethinking_2022) for year 2022) with YouTube videos (see the playlist linked therein).
+Coding in PyMC is also available (see below).

+- Kruschke - [Doing Bayesian data analysis](https://sites.google.com/site/doingbayesiandataanalysis/): another good book on Bayesian models.

-- Martin - [Bayesian analysis with Python - Second edition](https://www.packtpub.com/product/bayesian-analysis-with-python-second-edition/9781789341652): from one of the authors of PyMC.
+- Martin, Kumar, Lao - [Bayesian analysis with Python - Second edition](https://www.packtpub.com/product/bayesian-analysis-with-python-second-edition/9781789341652): from some of the authors of PyMC and TFP, good book on Bayesian models, covers topics like model assessment and comparison in the Bayesian setting.
+Examples are given in PyMC and TFP.

 - Wiecki - [An Intuitive Guide to Bayesian Statistics](https://twiecki.io/pages/an-intuitive-guide-to-bayesian-statistics.html): upcoming course on Bayesian models with Python, from another of the authors of PyMC.